DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 # Introduction
 On CentOS the DHCP server (`dhcpd`) is a `systemd` service.
 In this image, the server process is executed directly on container launch (Dockerfile `CMD`), without `systemd`.
-The image also includes [dumb-init](#dumb-init) to address the problems that appear because CentOS (any init-system based OS, for the matter) always expects and supposes that the 1st process is the init-system.
+The image uses [dumb-init](#dumb-init) to address the problems that appear because CentOS (any init-system based Linux, for the matter) always expects and supposes that the 1st process is the init-system.

 # DHCP server
 The command used to launch the DHCP server is